t1m4/akinator_project/README.md

 3. Translate to english
 4. Change probability to some constant and show only after this probability is more.
 5. Add changing answer for question.
-6. Change generating next quetion.
+6. Change generating next question.
 Not use randomly use smart things
+7. Change button for answers and questions for new user.
+Ask questions from fix guess character.
+8. **Добавить все в docker-compose and heroku**
+9. Add sentry for logging
+10. **Add command to create superuser with password ruslan and ruslan**